markus-ebke/python-billiards/Notes.md

 - Calculate time of impact for ball-obstacle collisions: I dont't know, it might be complicated since obstacles remain stationary (i.e. accelerate in gravity-following frame of reference)

 ## (Sliding) Friction and/or drag
-Imagine that the balls roll on a flat horizontal table convert in cloth (this will be inconsistent with gravity but that's OK.)
+Imagine that the balls roll on a flat horizontal table covered in cloth (this will be inconsistent with gravity but that's OK.)
 Friction is a force of size F = mu * mass with a direction opposite of velocity.
-We need to integrate a = mu to find the trajectory of the ball until it stops (this is a straight line which is reperameterised by a quadratic function).
+We need to integrate a = mu to find the trajectory of the ball until it stops (this is a straight line which is reparameterised by a quadratic function).
 Drag is a force similar to friction, but F is proportional to velocity^2 * size of ball, this is more complicated to integrate.
 We can still use time of impact calculation, but we need to take care of the reparameterisation.